PawelJakubczyk/EmployeeHub/README.md

 ### Task 6

-Suggested caching strategies to reduce database round-trips:

-In-memory cache
-Cache rarely changing data (e.g., vacation packages) for the lifetime of the application.
+Introduce caching (in memory or distributed) for rarely changing data for exaple vacation packages.

 ---